 ^^^Messages and love letters to baby Wyatt

 I have a love/hate relationship with these green beauties.
-I love them and they hate me. 😉 No really.
+I love them and they hate me.
 I’ve had three plants now and they keep dying, despite my tender loving care – scheduled waterings, a sunny spot next to the window and a gentle leaf polishing with coconut oil.
 I’ve tried everything.
 Maybe it’s my house…maybe it’s not enough sun.
 Who knows?
-Some day I’ll figure it out, until then these pictures will keep me dreaming.

-And here are some fun potting ideas too!
+Here are some fun potting ideas!
 I stick mine inside a ceramic pot and woven grass basket at home.
 These cute planters extend beyond the fiddle leaf fig…think snake plant, cacti, rubber trees, palms etc. There are lots of indoor plant options that would look stunning in these pretty planters.

 1. palazzo marbleized planter / 2. glisan hanging planter / 3.fiddle leaf fig ceramic planter / 4.cement planter / 5.brass planter / 6.riviera pineapple copper planter / 7.mamba basket / 8.drum white planter/ 9.blue swirl planter / 10.drip pottery / 11.zen white planter / 12.napa round planter / 13.conway basket /14.Joya Basket / 15.danube planter grey marble